rivernews/appl-tracky-spa/docs/dev/README.md

 - [ ] Put everything together: test out the application status form and check in database.

 - [ ] And stop ... reflection on next steps and roadmaps.
+    - [ ] Update feature?
+    - [ ] user permission feature.
+Now user will get all companies from the database.
+        - Have to enable google console "allow all user even outside of orgs"

 # Reference